-Promotion, promotion, promotion.
-No one knows who you are unless you promote yourself and your business.
-This means that you need to have a team in place that can strategically create a smart marketing plan for your business.
+Above all, it’s all about promotion, promotion, promotion.
+Most importantly, no one knows who you are unless you promote yourself and your business.
+With this being said, this means that you need to have a team in place that can strategically create a smart marketing plan for your business.
 Ideally, you should have a marketing manager who handles all aspects pertaining to the promotion of your business.
-This will help you designate one person whose sole purpose is to promote your brand and product.
-The more opportunities that you have for customers to participate in, the more you can engage with them and their interests.
+However most small start-ups can’t afford to have one dedicated person to do only that.
+However it is crucial as this will help you designate one person whose sole purpose is to promote your brand and product.
+Lastly, the more opportunities that you have for customers to participate in, the more you can engage with them and their interests.

 Misconceptions About Branding

-Branding is most definitely NOT marketing.
+Above all, branding is most definitely NOT marketing.
 Branding has to do with the perception that people have of your business AFTER marketing has taken place.
-Branding is a representation of what your business values are and how your customers see you.
+Furthermore, branding is a representation of what your business values are and how your customers see you.
 Just as the sun and the moon are different, they both hold a similar component to the way they benefit the universe.
 Again, branding and marketing are compliments of one another, not one in the same.

 #2: You are the Authority of Your Brand

-If you believe that you have complete control over your brand, you are wrong.
-Your customers, your business partners, the community… they all have part ownership in your branding strategy and representation.
-The way you brand yourself will leave a lasting effect on these people.
-This is why it is so important to be strategic and mindful with how you do this.
-When you brand yourself well, it will rub off on your audience and they will continue to be a part of your entire branding process.
+Most importantly, if you believe that you have complete control over your brand, you are wrong.
+As it is your customers, your business partners, the community… So they all have part ownership in your branding strategy and representation.
+Furthermore, the way you brand yourself will leave a lasting effect on these people.
+For instance, this is why it is so important to be strategic and mindful with how you do this.
+In conclusion, when you brand yourself well, it will rub off on your audience and they will continue to be a part of your entire branding process.

-When it comes to marketing and branding, it is important to understand that both aspects rely on one another.
-They also are different in how they can help your business grow and sustain itself for the long run.
-Pay attention to your methods on marketing to your audience.
+HOWEVER, pay attention to your methods on marketing to your audience.
 Then, follow-up with branding strategies to promote positive representation for your business.
-This will allow you to successfully build your business with the proper channels and methods.
-Understanding the differences between marketing and branding is essential to running a successful business.
-It is also something that can help you with properly utilizing the best practices to achieve smart marketing and branding implementation.
+After all, this will allow you to successfully build your business with the proper channels and methods.
+Furthermore, understanding the differences between marketing and branding is essential to running a successful business.
+Above all, it is also something that can help you with properly utilizing the best practices to achieve smart marketing and branding implementation.